WoodySJR/OpenVLA_reproduce/README.md

 export HF_ENDPOINT="https://hf-mirror.com" # For faster downloading from HuggingFace
 ```

 Then run the following lines for VLM and VLA training.
 These codes take "Qwen2-VL-7b" as example.
-(To use another VLM, main difference would lie in the loading of pre-trained model and processor)
+To use another VLM, main difference would lie in the loading of pre-trained model and processor.
 ```
 python train_vlm.py
 ```